 [12 USC 290.
 Part of original Federal Reserve Act; not amended.
 Designated subsection (b) by act of Aug.
 10, 1993 (107 Stat.
 337).]

-(c) Federal reserve banks, including the capital stock and surplus therein, and the income derived therefrom shall be exempt from Federal, State, and local taxation, except taxes upon real estate.
+(c) Exemption From Taxation.
+Federal reserve banks, including the capital stock and surplus therein, and the income derived therefrom shall be exempt from Federal, State, and local taxation, except taxes upon real estate.